JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/paper/paper.md

 There are also a number of commercial software solutions:

-- [Petrel subsurface software](https://www.software.slb.com/products/petrel) (by Schlumberger), which is mostly used by the hydrocarbon industry and is particularly powerful in integrating seismic reflection and well-data,
+- [Petrel subsurface software](https://www.software.slb.com/products/petrel) (by Schlumberger), which is mostly used by the hydrocarbon industry and is particularly powerful in integrating seismic reflection and well-data.

-- [GOCAD Mining Suite](https://www.mirageoscience.com/mining-industry-software/gocad-mining-suite/) (by MiraGeoscience) helps generate geometric models of the sub surface in the vicinity of mines, based on sparse geological measurements and drillhole data.
+- [GOCAD Mining Suite](https://www.mirageoscience.com/mining-industry-software/gocad-mining-suite/) (by MiraGeoscience) helps generating geometric models of the sub surface in the vicinity of mines, based on sparse geological measurements and drillhole data.

 - [GeoModeller](https://www.intrepid-geophysics.com/products/geomodeller/) (by Intrepid Geophysics) creates surface-near geometric geological models by implicit modelling of surface measurements while taking geophysical constraints into account.

 In all cases, the commercial license fees are far beyond what most researchers can afford, even if reduced license fees are often available for academia.
 The closed-source nature of the software packages makes them non-extendable by the community.

 The `GeophysicalModelGenerator.jl` julia package is already used to generate input models for the geodynamic codes [LaMEM](https://github.com/UniMainzGeo/LaMEM), [JustRelax.jl](https://github.com/PTsolvers/JustRelax.jl), and [MagmaThermokinematics.jl](https://github.com/boriskaus/MagmaThermoKinematics.jl).
-It is also already used in a number of shortcourses and lectures at the University of Mainz, Heidelberg and Bologna.
+It is also already used in a number of shortcourses and lectures at the universities of Mainz, Heidelberg, and Bologna.

 # Basic usage

-The core of the package consists of the  `GeoData`, `UTMData`, `ParaviewData` and `CartData` structures which holds the 3D data along with coordinates (and potentially metadata) information.
-After installing it using the build-in Julia package manager:
+The core of the package consists of the  `GeoData`, `UTMData`, `ParaviewData`, and `CartData` structures which hold the 3D data along with coordinates (and potentially metadata) information. `GeophysicalModelGenerator.jl` can be installed using the build-in Julia package manager:
 ```julia
 julia> ]
 (@v1.10) pkg> add GeophysicalModelGenerator